Darren Dalcher

-Darren Dalcher is Professor in Strategic Project Management at Lancaster University Management School and Director of the National Centre for Project Management (NCPM) in the UK.
-He holds a PhD in Software Engineering from King's College London.
+Darren Dalcher is a British engineer and senior academic.
+He is Professor in Strategic Project Management at Lancaster University Management School and Director of the National Centre for Project Management (NCPM) in the UK.

+Early life

+He earned a PhD in Software Engineering from King's College London.

+Career

 He is involved in organising international conferences, and has delivered many keynote addresses and tutorials, including PMexpo, BIS conference and others.
+He is Editor-in-Chief of the Journal of Software: Evolution and Process, and Editor of Routledge Frontiers in Project Management.
+He is the Academic Advisor and Editor of the APM Body of Knowledge, 7th Edition.